HajarAlouani/AutoimmuneDetectionSystem/README.md

 Pr.
 Faouzia Benabbou and Dr. Zineb Ellaky
 Faculty of Sciences Ben M’Sik, Hassan II University, Casablanca

-## License
-This project is for academic use only.
-Contact us for any reproduction or reuse permissions.

 ## Contact
 Feel free to reach out via hajar_alouani@outlook.fr or on our LinkedIn: [Hajar Alouani](https://www.linkedin.com/in/hajaralouani) / [Wahiba Bousyf](https://www.linkedin.com/in/wahiba-bousyf-416a042a3).